totten/pharnix/README.md

 # pharnix

-Some nix packages that are useful for building PHARs.
+Define a PHP shell for building PHARs.
+Includes some common tools and `php.ini` options.

+You may use the full environment or pick/choose specific pieces.

-## Example: Full profile
+## Usage: Full profile

 Create a `shell.nix` like this: